 Vivian Olum Child Development Center

 The Vivian Olum Child Development Center began in 1990 as the Young Children’s Center, a collaboration of the Parent and Child Education program, an early intervention program of the University of Oregon’s Center on Human Development and Human Resources.
-With the completion of the new Building in 1996 the Vivian Olum Child Development Center (VOCDC) was established, a program of University of Oregon Human Resources.
+With the completion of the new building in 1996 the Vivian Olum Child Development Center was established, a program of University of Oregon Human Resources.
+In February 2018, the Vivian Olum Child Development Center became a unit within the campus services group reporting into the Office of the Vice President for Finance and Administration.
 The center is funded by a combination of parent fees and university support.

 "She had a gift for helping children feel safe and creating an environment where they could heal," says Eugene psychologist Charlotte Peterson, who studied under Dr. Olum.
 "It was a joy to watch her work with children."